datawagovau/toolkit/docs/bigdataweek-workshop.md

 ### BYOD (Bring Your Own Device)
 While we will work through the workshop live on the big screen for the benefit of all attendees this has been designed to be a hands-on workshop,so you'll get the most out of it if you bring your own device.
 Both tablets and laptops would be suitable.

-WiFI will be available for attendees.
+WiFi will be available for attendees.

 ### BYOD (Bring Your Own Data)
 Got some data you would like to publish, but not sure about the best approach?
 We'll have some time to sit down and talk through it with you, so bring it along on the day.

 # Workshop Outline
+Throughout this workshop we'll be utilising material from the UK's [Open Data Institute](http://theodi.org/), the world's leading independent, non-profit open data training and development organisation.

 ## Introduction
 *5 minutes*